mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

 </div>

 ### Extending the data set
-It's time to add more data, specifically nested data so that the UI tree structure is fully utilised.
+It's time to add more data, specifically nested data so that the UI tree structure is fully used.

 <div class="codetab">
   <button class="tablinks6" onclick="openCodeTab(event, 'cs6')" id="defaultOpen6">C#</button>